img 3194

 Sidenote: As you know, very little original, quality content like this exists, which is partly why I go to the effort of creating it.
 I was recently asked: “Who pays you to write these articles?”
 My surprised reply was “Nobody!”, though that would be nice, especially after an epic write-up and video like this one.

-This site is 100% independent, ad-free, and everything is created entirely by me, in my time, and at my expense.
-People can help support my work by commenting, liking, sharing, and subscribing, and by donating using the button in the footer.
+This site is 100% independent, ad-free, and everything is created by me, in my time, and at my expense.
+People can support us in various ways, including commenting, liking, sharing, subscribing, and donating using the button in the footer.
 Recent donors are listed in the sidebar/footer.
 Tell your audio friends because it helps me, which helps you!

 Discover more from LiQUiD AUDiO